IUEngineering/uartBatLockReverse/README.md

 # uartBatLockReverse
+An attempt to reverse engineer the UART-commands needed to open an electronic battery lock.
+This lock was extracted from a demo/prototype sharing e-bike that my previous employer generosly gifted me.

+---

 This repository consists of a bin file extracted from a microcontroller of an e-bike battry lock and an .svd file.

 The bin file was extracted using a [STLINK-V3](https://www.st.com/en/development-tools/stlink-v3set.html) modular in-circuit debugger and programmer for STM32/STM8.